Vietnam marks 70th anniversary of Dien Bien Phu victory over France

 “I fired a shot which hit two people, killing one on the spot and the other one with one more shot,” recalled veteran infantry soldier Hoang Van Bay, 93.

-The French expeditionary force — with some 15,000 men of many nationalities — had underestimated the firepower of the communist forces, who managed to install cannon on the hills overlooking the French camp.
+The French force — about 15,000 men of many nationalities — had underestimated the firepower of the communist forces, who managed to install artillery on the hills overlooking the French camp.

-The Viet Minh had transported them in pieces hundreds of kilometres through the jungle, sometimes by bicycle.
+In a staggering feat of military logistics, the Viet Minh had transported the heavy weaponry in pieces hundreds of kilometres through the jungle, sometimes by bicycle.

 Their victory later led to the Geneva Accords on July 21, 1954, which marked the end of almost a century of French domination in Indochina and the partition of Vietnam, a prelude to future American involvement.